Sanders Wins Nevada Caucus

 The Democrat Party took another step toward the 2020 election this week.
 It held its second caucus – an important step as the party decides who it will choose to run as the presidential nominee.

-A caucus is a meeting where party members talk about the candidates who want to become the next president, and a vote is held over which candidate to support.
+A caucus is a meeting where party members get together to discuss the candidates who are looking to become the next president, and a vote is held to decide which candidate to support.
+Candidates are then given delegates who will support them in becoming the party’s presidential candidate.
 The results of the Nevada caucus were:

 1st Place – Vermont Senator Bernie Sanders: Not actually a member of the Democrat Party, Sanders is an independent.
-He believes in taking money from the rich and giving it to the poor.
+He is a socialist candidate who believes in policies such as Medicare-for-All and high taxes.

-2nd Place – Joe Biden: He served as vice president under Barack Obama.
-Now, he wants the top spot.
+2nd Place – Joe Biden: Having served as vice president under Barack Obama, Biden is no stranger to the White House.

 So far, three states have held their primaries or caucuses for the 2020 election: Iowa, New Hampshire, and Nevada.
 Next up is the South Carolina primary – will Sanders claim victory once again?